thirteensuits/TheMala_v0.1/README.md

 These functionalities are described in greater detail below.
 Additionally, we hope to integrate another smart contract soon:

- - TRUNK_NFT_ADDRESS -- this smart contract designates product ownership - i.e. holders of TrunkNFTs are the product owners who have exclusive access to view and withdraw their share of the proceeds in real time.
+ - OWNER_NFT_ADDRESS -- this smart contract designates product ownership - i.e. holders of OwnerNFTs are the product owners who have exclusive access to view and withdraw their share of the proceeds in real time.

 ## Purpose

-The purpose of HardBank is to build the protocol which will allow transactions for physical products to be completely executed on the blockchain.
+Our purpose is to build the protocol which will allow transactions for physical products to be completely executed on the blockchain.
 This means that both the cryptocurrency used to purchase the product as well the product being purchased will be represented on the blockchain.

 We define such transactions -- where both sides of the exchange are represented on the blockchain -- to be <b>full-chain transactions</b>.